tpp2123/hello-world/README.md

 # hello-world
 Just another repository
-I'm Tom, apparently not nearly as tech savy as I would like to imagine.
+I'm Tom, apparently not nearly as tech savy as I imagined.
+This step lile others take more time than planned.
-This and so many ohter activities on my sail bot project may take much more thime than I imagined that they would.
-Slowny, slowly I seem to be learing a thing or two.
+Intuition grows slowly.
+Perhaps this is what progress looks like.